How to Setup STM32 Blue Pill (STM32F103C8) with Rust on Linux: A Complete Guide for Beginners

 35}Running the Rust Program on the STM32F103C8

-Before running the program we have created, we must connect the ST-LINK USB Downloader Debugger to the STM32F103C8 using SWD interface.
-Here, I am using female-to-female jumper wires to connect the ST-LINK pins to the STM32F103C8 pins as follows:
+Prior to running the created program, the ST-LINK USB Downloader Debugger and the STM32F103C8 microcontroller must be connected using the SWD interface.
+In this setup, I am using female-to-female jumper wires to connect the ST-LINK pins to the STM32F103C8 microcontroller pins as follows:

 | No. | ST-LINK | STM32F103C8 |